100 Beautiful Spanish Words

 • Spain: Maíz

-Will you be understood if you’re from say, Mexico and travel to Puerto Rico asking for an “Elote”?
-Quite possibly, though it depends on how much exposure a citizen of one country has with the other.
-In New York City, for instance, there’s a huge Mexican population, and many Puerto Ricans are familiar with this word.
-However, if you’re a Puerto Rican in Mexico asking for a “Plátano”–which in most Spanish-speaking countries means plantain banana–you may end up with a yellow banana.
-I believe I once asked for a Mexican citizen while searching for food, for a “banana,” and he pointed to yellow bananas and said, “Plátano,” and that left me confused.
-I should learn if that’s the word for the yellow variety in the country.
+However, if you’re a Puerto Rican in Mexico asking for a “plátano” — which in most Spanish-speaking countries means plantain — you may end up with a yellow banana.
+I once asked a Mexican speaker for a “banana,” and he pointed to the yellow bananas and said “plátano,” which left me confused.
+I should learn if that’s the standard word for the yellow variety in that country.

 Italian-Origin Words in Argentinian Spanish